sparkfun/SparkFun_Portability_Shield/docs/hardware_assembly.md

 icon: fontawesome/solid/screwdriver-wrench
 ---

 The Portability Shield has been designed to be usable with any compatible main board.
-Here it has shown plugged into the [RTK Postcard](https://www.sparkfun.com/products/26916).
+Here we have soldered in headers and it is plugged into the [RTK Postcard](https://www.sparkfun.com/products/26916).
+Note that there is an antenna attached to the module, as well as a LiPo battery plugged into the JST port.

 <figure markdown>